 To summarize, dilute or mix and try new things, then test your ketone levels to see the effects.

-If we come in with the demand of “having it all” and drinking a clean exogenous ketone product, jam-packed with high-quality Beta-Hydroxybutyrate, and have it taste like the drizzling milk chocolate from a Hershey’s commercial, we will be disappointed.
+If you come in with the demand of “having it all” and drinking a clean exogenous ketone product, jam-packed with high-quality beta-hydroxybutyrate, and have it taste like the drizzling milk chocolate from a Hershey’s commercial, you will be disappointed.

 Have realistic expectations and you’ll be pleasantly surprised.